aeh-aadhith/YTOPEA/README.md

-# 📻 YTOPEA: YouTube Ophthalmology Education & Pattern Analysis
+# YTOPEA: YouTube Ophthalmology Education & Pattern Analysis

 YTOPEA is a Python-based tool that:

 - Extracts video metadata from YouTube channels run by ophthalmologists or eye hospitals
 - Retrieves transcripts (if available)
-- Classifies videos into categories like surgical tutorials, research updates, or new technology reviews
+- Classifies videos into categories like surgical tutorials, research updates, new technology reviews, etc.
-- Helps analyze trends in online ophthalmology education
+- Returns a dataframe of videos, their metadata and above identified category.

 ---

-## 🚀 Features
+## Features

-- 📅 Pulls videos and metadata from any public YouTube channel
+- Pulls videos from public YouTube channels
-- 🧠 Uses LLM (Groq API + Qwen 32B) to classify videos
+- Creates a dataframe of all videos of the channels, with its metadata like views, likes, upload date, availability of transcript, etc.
-- 🎯 Supports classification via title, description, and transcript (when available)
+- Uses LLM (Groq API + Qwen 32B) to classify videos using title, description, and transcript (when available)
-- 🧼 Clean modular code structure for easy extension and reuse
+- Clean modular code structure for easy extension and reuse

 ---

-## 📦 Setup Instructions
+## Setup Instructions

 1. Clone the repo: